 Addressing the U.N.
 General Assembly on Tuesday, Netanyahu repeated his mantra that Israel is prepared to act alone if it determines diplomacy has failed.

 "Israel will never acquiesce to nuclear arms in the hands of a rogue regime that repeatedly promises to wipe us off the map.
 Against such a threat, Israel will have no choice but to defend itself," he said.
-"I want there to be no confusion on this point.
-Israel will not allow Iran to get nuclear weapons.
-If Israel is forced to stand alone, Israel will stand alone."

 Israel considers a nuclear-armed Iran a threat to its very survival, given repeated Iranian assertions that the Jewish state should not exist.
 Israel has a long list of other grievances against Iran, citing its support for hostile Arab militant groups, its development of long-range missiles and alleged Iranian involvement in attacks on Israeli targets around the world.